esolutionsone/timesheet-app/README.md

 ## Issues

 - [ ] Starting and stopping timers needs additional work and planning
+- [ ] Fonts Are loaded multiple times (not necessarily a huge issue for us, since they'll be cached)

 ## QOL
 - [ ] Add Loading/working states while waiting for REST